University of Wisconsin-Milwaukee Flex logo

 About University of Wisconsin-Milwaukee Flex

-The University of Wisconsin–Milwaukee (UWM) stands as a prominent public urban research institution, serving as the largest university in the Milwaukee metropolitan area and one of only two doctorate-granting research universities within the esteemed University of Wisconsin System.
-Distinguished by its classification as an "R1: Doctoral University – Very high research activity," UWM is at the forefront of discovery and innovation, attracting a diverse student body that, as of 2023, numbered nearly 23,000.
+The University of Wisconsin–Milwaukee (UWM) stands as a vibrant public urban research university, proudly holding the distinction of being the largest university in the Milwaukee metropolitan area.
+As one of only two doctorate-granting research universities within the University of Wisconsin System, UWM is classified among "R1: Doctoral Universities – Very high research activity," reflecting its deep commitment to groundbreaking research and innovation.
+With an enrollment of approximately 23,000 students, including over 18,400 undergraduates and nearly 4,500 postgraduates, UWM fosters a dynamic academic environment for a diverse student body.

-UWM offers an impressive breadth of academic opportunities, with over 200 degree programs spanning 14 schools and colleges.
-Its academic strengths include several unique offerings, such as the nation's only graduate school of freshwater science, Wisconsin's first CEPH accredited dedicated school of public health, and the state's sole school of architecture, reflecting a commitment to specialized and impactful education.
+UWM's academic prowess is evident in its comprehensive offerings, spanning over 200 degree programs across 14 schools and colleges.
+The university hosts several unique and distinguished professional schools, including the only graduate school of freshwater science in the U.S., Wisconsin's first CEPH accredited dedicated school of public health, and the state's sole school of architecture.
+These specialized programs underscore UWM's leadership in critical fields and provide unparalleled opportunities for students interested in cutting-edge research and practice.

 Key Highlights

-• Classified as an "R1: Doctoral University – Very high research activity," reflecting its commitment to groundbreaking research.
+• Classified as an "R1: Doctoral University – Very high research activity," recognizing its significant research contributions.

-• Offers over 200 degree programs across 14 schools and colleges, providing extensive academic choices.
+• Offers more than 200 degree programs across 14 schools and colleges.

-• Home to the U.S.'s only graduate school of freshwater science, a leader in environmental research.
+• Home to the U.S.'s only graduate school of freshwater science and Wisconsin's exclusive school of architecture.

 Timeline